FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 #### State variables

-Actors can hold state variables in the form of FIX fields.
-That is, each state variable has an id and name for identification and a value of a FIX datatype.
+Actors can hold state variables in the form of fields.
+That is, each state variable has an id and name for identification and a value of a datatype.
 Like any field, valid values can be constrained to a code set or range.
-The datatype or code set is declared in the `type` attribute, just like any field.
+The datatype or code set is declared in the `type` or `codeSet` attribute of the field.

 If a state variable corresponds to a standard FIX field, it can be declared as a `<fieldRef>` element child of the `<actor>`.